freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 |Reset Passphrase|

-Next, you can either rotate their passphrase or reset *Two-Factor Authentication* for their account.
+Next, you can either rotate their passphrase or reset two-factor authentication for their account.

 To change their passphrase to the randomly-generated passphrase shown: